Frikanalen/frikanalen/infra/README.md

     ansible-playbook -i hosts -K --ask-vault-pass site.yml -l web ansible-playbook -i hosts -K --ask-vault-pass site.yml -l upload

+If you only want to deploy the githook to frikanalen-dev (should be quite common when testing it):

+    ansible-playbook -i hosts -K --ask-vault-pass site.yml -l frikanalen-dev.nuug.no -t githook

 Changing vault:

     ansible-vault view --ask-vault-pass  group_vars/all/vault.yml